 If you are looking to explore remote, mesmerizing locations that are full of exciting wildlife encounters, this exhilarating country full of adventure is for you.
 Our Zambia safari tours take you deep into the African bush where animals, both predators, and prey, wander under the night sky, vibrant campfires light up your surroundings and a true-hearted adventure comes into their own.

 Zambia is known as one of Africa’s best walking safari destinations and with good reason.
 Here you’ll be joined by some of the best guides in Africa who have a deep knowledge of the local wildlife and landscapes.
-Adventuring into the bush will provide a number of great encounters with safari favorites such as elephant, zebra, hippo and buffalo.
+Adventuring into the bush on your Zambia safari will provide a number of great encounters with favorites such as elephants, zebras, hippos, and buffalo.
 Keep an eye out for elusive predators as well like lions and leopards as they search for their next meal.

 When it comes to exciting things to do, Zambia doesn’t fall short on its offerings.
 Not only is it the birthplace of the walking safari, but the guides here are exceptional and the Zambia safari tour experiences are unrivaled.
 The designs we create are a blend of the very best this fascinating country has to offer and will keep even the most avid adventurer eager to come back for more.

 When To Go To Zambia